 I've included lots of process shots so that you can see how to create the meringue and shape it into little meringue nests that can be topped for serving.
 Meringue can be fairly particular to make, so it's important to follow each of my steps.
 Once you have to know-how, you'll realise that it's actually very straightforward.
 Let's dive right in.

 *Be sure to see the recipe card below for the full ingredients list & instructions!*

-1. Prep the oven and trays.
-Preheat the oven to 140C (280F) We're going to turn it down the minute the meringue goes into the oven, as at this temp, they would colour.
-The long bake time on low heat allows the exterior to set whilst still maintaining its white colour, and the whipped egg inside slowly cooks through to produce its marshmallowy texture.
-Low and slow is definitely best!
+STEP 1.
+Prep the oven and trays.
+Preheat the oven to 140C (280F) We're going to turn it down the minute the meringue goes into the oven.

 Prep your baking tray.
-This recipe makes 8 mini pavlovas (or more if you go for smaller-sized nests.
-To ensure that you are making 8 of the same size - draw around a circular plate or bowl on a piece of parchment paper.
-A 5 cm (2 inches) round is a perfect individual portion size.
-(Image 1)
+This recipe makes 10 mini pavlovas (or more if you go for smaller-sized nests.
+To ensure that you are making them the same size - draw around a circular plate or bowl on a piece of parchment paper.
+A 5 cm (2 inches) round is a perfect individual portion size (Image 1).

-2. Whisk the egg whites.
+STEP 2.
+Whisk the egg whites.
 This is the first step in making the meringue.
 Add the whites into a stand mixer bowl and whisk on high until soft peaks form.
-You'll know when this happens because the egg whites will gradually turn white and start to look foamy.
-You'll be able to see all the tiny air bubbles that you are incorporating into the whites by whisking them.
-When you lift the whisk out of the whipped whites, the mixture and the whisk will have a little peek of whites just starting to hold their shape.
-(Image 2)
+You'll know when this happens because the egg whites will gradually turn white and start to look foamy (Image 2).

 TIP: Ensure your equipment is clean and dry